Kemi, ASVAB Test Expert at JobTestPrep

 Wrong

-The correct answer is B: From the positive to the negative terminal
+Correct answer: B. From the positive terminal to the negative terminal.

 Observe the following diagram: